salesforce/botsim/docs/tutorials.rst

 Step 1: Prepare BotSIM Configuration
 **************************************************************
-The config file is used by the command line tools to save users troubles in setting these parameters.
+The config file is used by the command line tools as detailed in `Configuration <https://opensource.salesforce.com/botsim/latest/deep_dive.html>`_.
-A template ``config.json`` has been provided in the repo and presented in the previous section.
 It includes all the necessary info needed for each component (generator, simulator and remediator).
-Users can also change the config to customise BotSIM, such as the dev/eval intents, paraphrasing settings, simulation run-time settings, etc.
+Users can change the config to customise BotSIM, such as the dev/eval intents, paraphrasing settings, simulation run-time settings, etc.
 One mandatory setting is the API credentials (the ``api`` slot).
 They are used by BotSIM to communicate with bot APIs.

 - For ``Einstein BotBuilder``, the required API information includes ``end_point``, ``org_Id``, ``deployment_Id`` and ``button_Id``.